ariatemplates/hashspace/README.md

 hashspace
 =========

-Hashspace is a client-side HTML template engine - currently under construction.
+Hashspace is a client-side HTML template engine.
 Its purpose is to provide a powerful and light-weight way to create adanced web-pages containing application logic.

-The key targeted features are:

-- a simple and natural template syntax thanks to an offline compiler
-- bi-directional data-binding on any HTML element property (attributes and content)
-- light-weight (target: <20kb minified compressed for the runtime library)
-- support of sub-templates and widget libraries
-- support of advanced expressions
+Please visit http://hashspace.ariatemplates.com/ for more information.

 Hashspace is composed of 2 main parts: